 The Right Logo box, at the right hand side of the header, acts like an alternative 'logo' box.
 If you prefer your logo to appear on the right of the header, use this instead of the normal Logo box.

-To choose the image thats displayed in any of these boxes, just click the box and use the Add Photo button to select a file.
+To choose the image that is displayed in any of these boxes, just click the box and use the Add Photo button to select a file.

 By default, these boxes do not include any text, and have the photo positioning settings set so that the image will completely fill the available space.
 You can change this however.